make-software/make-traffic-integration-lib/packages/react-wrapper/README.md

 # TaskManagerProvider

-`make-traffic-integration-react-wrapper` is a React component that integrates with `make-traffic-integration-core` to manage and display traffic exchange campaigns.
-It fetches and displays campaign tasks, allowing users to claim and process tasks via customizable templates.
+`make-traffic-integration-react-wrapper` is a React component that integrates with `make-traffic-integration-core` to manage and display traffic exchange deals.
+It fetches and displays tasks, allowing users to claim and process tasks via customizable templates.
 Check [Github repository](https://github.com/koltsov-iv/make-traffic-integration-lib) for more examples.